 You will have an IV placed in your arm to give you medications.
 These medications will make you feel sleepy and comfortable.

-For this procedure, you will have a catheter placed in your groin or elbow so that the doctor can inject the contrast dye.
+For this procedure, you will have a catheter placed in your groin or elbow so that the contrast dye can be injected.
 The skin where the catheter will be placed will be cleaned.
-The doctor will make a tiny cut.
-The doctor will then insert a hollow needle into the artery.
+A tiny cut will be made.
+A hollow needle will be inserted into the artery.
 A thin wire will be placed into the artery.
 The catheter will be threaded over the wire, and the wire will be removed.

-The doctor will use the catheter to inject a contrast dye into your artery.
+The catheter will be used to inject a contrast dye into your artery.
 The dye may cause you to feel warm or flushed for a few moments.
-The doctor will take x-rays to see how the contrast dye is moving through your arteries.
+X-rays will be taken to see how the contrast dye is moving through your arteries.
 You will need to lie still to prevent blurry images.